-Figure X Source: ACS Five Year Estimates 2018, 2022 Table: S2701
+Figure 25 Source: ACS Five Year Estimates 2018, 2022 Table: S2701

 The number of deaths per capita in the Meramec Region is not only higher than the state average, but the number of deaths increased at a rate higher than the state average.
-The number of deaths in the Meramec Region increased by 17% between 2018 and 2023, while in Missouri the number of deaths increased by only 12%.
-The three counties with the lowest death rates were Osage, Phelps, and Pulaski counties.
-Phelps and Pulaski counties likely have lower death rates because of their younger population and Osage County is lower because its wealthier.
+The increase in deaths is also likely the result of the impact of the COVID-19 pandemic and the limited access to healthcare facilities in rural areas, as compared to more urban cities.
+Overall, deaths in the Meramec Region increased by 17% between 2018 and 2023, while in Missouri the number of deaths increased by only 12%.
+The three counties with the lowest death rates were Osage, Phelps and Pulaski counties, which have greater access to a variety of health care options.
+Phelps and Pulaski counties likely have lower death rates because of their younger population and Osage County is usually the lowest in the region because its wealthier.